Kay Stern is the concertmaster of the San Francisco Opera Orchestra, a position she has held since 1994.

-Kay Stern served as assistant to Dorothy DeLay at the Aspen Music Festival, assistant to the Juilliard Quartet at the Juilliard School and held faculty positions at the Cleveland Institute of Music, the San Francisco Conservatory of Music and the Music Academy of the West.
-She has taught and coached at various music festivals around the world and been in residence at Wellesley College and San Diego State University.
+Stern served as an assistant to Dorothy DeLay at the Aspen Music Festival and to the Juilliard Quartet at the Juilliard School.
+She has held faculty positions at the Cleveland Institute of Music, the San Francisco Conservatory of Music and the Music Academy of the West.
+She has taught and coached at various music festivals around the world and has been in residence at Wellesley College and San Diego State University.

-Some of Kay's Concertmaster positions include the Orchestra of St. Luke's, Concordia at Lincoln Center, the Cabrillo Music Festival, the Cleveland Chamber Symphony and the Youngstown Symphony Orchestra.
-She regularly performs as Concertmaster for many movie sound tracks and video games recorded at George Lucas' Skywalker Ranch.
-Kay is an active chamber musician, collaborating with colleagues around the world.
-She regularly plays for fund raising events and has helped raise money for medical research, schools, arts organizations, student orchestras and political fundraisers.
-Some of the educational and community programs she participated in include the New York Philharmonic Musical Arts Experience, Young Audiences of NY Children's Programs, Lincoln Center Student Programs and the Minnesota School & Resource Center for the Arts Touring Program, Seaside Music Academy and Pacifica School Volunteers.
-Her past music festival appearances include the Caramoor, Bard, Olympic and Grand Teton Music Festivals.
+Some of Stern's concertmaster positions include the Orchestra of St. Luke's, Concordia at Lincoln Center, the Cabrillo Music Festival, the Cleveland Chamber Symphony and the Youngstown Symphony Orchestra.
+She regularly performs as the concertmaster for many movie sound tracks and video games recorded at George Lucas's Skywalker Ranch.
+Stern is also an active chamber musician, collaborating with colleagues around the world.
+She regularly plays for fund-raising events and has helped raise money for medical research, schools, arts organizations, student orchestras, and political fundraisers.
+Some of the educational and community programs in which she has participated include the New York Philharmonic Musical Arts Experience, the Young Audiences of NY children's programs, Lincoln Center student programs, the Minnesota School and Resource Center for the Arts Touring Program, the Seaside Music Academy, and Pacifica School Volunteers.
+Her past music festival appearances include the Caramoor, Bard, Olympic, and Grand Teton Music Festivals.

 Kay attended the Julliard School as a student of Dorothy DeLay.
 While at Julliard, she received full scholarships for her Bachelor, Master's and Doctoral degree programs.
 She also studied with Michael Davis at Ohio State University.
 Her concerto and chamber music recordings can be heard on Phillips, Nonesuch, Innova, MusicMasters, Koch International, Gramavision and Albany Records.